-You cannot get married at a Canadian embassy or consulate.
-Canadian consular officials do not perform marriage ceremonies, and they do not have to attend a marriage ceremony in a foreign country.
+You cannot get married at a Canadian embassy or consulate in a foreign country.
+Canadian consular officials do not perform marriage ceremonies, and they do not have to attend your marriage.

 Marriages that are legally performed in a foreign country are usually valid in Canada, and you do not need to register them in Canada.

 Travelling abroad to meet a marriage partner

 Be cautious when you go abroad to meet a marriage partner, especially if the relationship began online.
 A potential partner may consider marriage to a Canadian citizen as a ticket to an immigrant visa.
 Many Canadians have quit their jobs, given up their homes and sold all their belongings in anticipation of an overseas union that immediately fails or never occurs.

 Learn about the customs and laws on relationships and marriage in the country where the marriage will take place before you leave Canada.
 This country may view women’s rights, premarital sex, child custody and other issues quite differently than we do in Canada.
 You should travel to your destination country with a return ticket, enough money to stay in a hotel, and, in case of problems, information on how to contact the nearest Canadian government office abroad.
 You should carefully safeguard your airline tickets, money and passport.

 The documents you will need to get married outside of Canada will depend on your circumstances and the country where you plan to get married.
 Before you travel, please contact the embassy, high commission, or consulate of the country where you plan to get married to determine what documents you will need.

 If you are a Canadian citizen or permanent resident planning to marry abroad, local authorities may ask for documents such as a:

 - birth certificate